 Art has its own ends with rules and properties which are determined by the logic from within the piece, coming together in a rational way to produce something that orients itself to what is truly beautiful.
 It is the mission of the Sheen Center, a project of the Archdiocese of New York, to propose to the world artwork featuring these characteristics so as to ultimately awaken in us, the viewers, our own humanity and to proclaim again, as Fulton Sheen did, that “life is worth living.”

 The space is curated in 4-6 week cycles and we work with artists from around the world as well as artists within our geographic community.
-We invite visual artists to submit proposals for a show in our gallery.
-We will consider work in media including painting, sculpture, photography, digital media, and any combination of the above.

 The Gallery particularly seeks to feature the work of emerging Catholic artists, however we also exhibit the work of artists whose outlook reflects the mission of the Center.